Category

 Blog-CTA-Sidebar-Graphic-EmergencyResponsePlan-Templates

 Many companies learn the hard way that they need new emergency action and communication plans.
 “We had a major tornado hit the area, and the only way we could communicate with employees was by having managers personally call employees over and over until they could reach them,” says Diana Pethtel, ERP Systems Staff Administrator at automotive parts manufacturer FCC.
 “It was a tedious, time-consuming, and ineffective approach.”
-With a focus on protecting employees and business operations, FCC implemented and tested new procedures.
+With a focus on protecting employees and business operations, the FCC implemented and tested new procedures.

 Why Regular Safety Drills Are Important

 While you can’t simulate the feeling of an emergency, you can better enable team members to respond to it.
 For example, research shows that personnel involved in lockdown drills and training feel more prepared to face an emergency afterward.
-And in the event of a fire, an employee who has practiced using an emergency route repeatedly has a better chance of safely exiting the building.
+And in the event of a fire, an employee who has repeatedly practiced using an emergency route has a better chance of safely exiting the building.

 How to Conduct Effective Drills and Exercises

 As a school-age child, fire drills seemed simple.
-The alarm would go off, you’d file outside, line up on the playground and enjoy a few minutes in the fresh air.
+The alarm would go off, you’d file outside, line up on the playground, and enjoy a few minutes in the fresh air.

 This step-by-step video will guide you through the process of conducting a fire drill at work.